 –1718

 Batman: The Return of Bruce Wayne #3-4.
-From 1718, a solar eclipse Omega-leaps 2010 Bruce to the late 19th century where he immediately becomes a masked cowboy vigilante on horseback, becoming embroiled in a full-scale war-on-crime against Vandal Savage and his band of outlaws.
+From 1718, a solar eclipse Omega-leaps 2010 Bruce to the 19th century where he immediately becomes a masked cowboy vigilante on horseback, becoming embroiled in a full-scale war-on-crime against Vandal Savage and his band of outlaws.
 In response, Savage hires Jonah Hex (!) to take out Batman.
 Savage also allies himself with Thomas Wayne aka Simon Hurt!
 Both Savage and Hurt want the secret power that supposedly lies within the Bat-symbol casket, which is in the possession of the Van Derm family.
-(The Return of Bruce Wayne #4 also tells us that at some point in the 17th Century a Van Derm coupled with a Miagani, thus creating an ancestral link to the Miagani for Catherine and, more importantly, for Bruce)!
-The Van Derms are all slaughtered by Savage, except for Catherine Van Derm, who is kidnapped and tortured by Hurt in an attempt to obtain the secret method of opening the box without destroying the supposed contents within.
+The Van Derms are all slaughtered by Savage, except for Catherine Van Derm, who is kidnapped and tortured by Hurt in an attempt to obtain the secret method of opening the box/casket without destroying the supposed contents within.
 Meanwhile, Batman, in his dark-rider cowboy garb, battles Savage’s henchmen.
 Eventually, Savage and Hurt take Catherine and the casket and flee in a covered wagon with Batman chasing them.
 Hex follows as well and a huge rumble takes place that results in a wagon crash that startles a suicidal Alan Wayne.
 In the chaos, Alan is able to shelter Catherine as Bruce watches over them.
 This scene is, in many ways, a Back to the Future moment where Bruce essentially introduces his great-great-grandparents!
 Catherine uses the secret Miagani whistle code to open the casket.
-Bruce takes Mordecai/Jack Valor’s diary, but is immediately shot by Hex.
-(As referenced in The Batman Files, the bullet hits Bruce in the stomach, but it passes through the Mordecai/Jack Valor Journal-diary, which makes the shot non-fatal.)
+Bruce takes Mordecai journal-diary and Jack Valor’s notes but is immediately shot by Hex.
+(As referenced in The Batman Files, the bullet hits Bruce in the stomach, but it passes through the Mordecai journal-diary, which makes the shot non-fatal.)
 Bruce then falls into the river just as a solar eclipse sends him to roughly 1971, the time period shortly after the murder of his parents.
 Shortly after the disappearance of the masked “bat-rider,” Alan will build Wayne Manor in a grand macabre style to honor the dark hero that helped him.
 This fantastic architectural blueprint will include Bat-symbol-shaped layouts and hidden catacombs that will house and protect the casket for decades to come.
-Thus, Bruce literally alters the architecture of Wayne Manor from the past!
+Thus, Bruce literally alters (or, rather, influences) the architecture of Wayne Manor from the past!

 –1941